 Unemployment can be classified into various categories.
 Based on the area it can be either rural unemployment or urban unemployment.
 Rural unemployment can be further divided into two types i.e. seasonal unemployment and disguised unemployment.

 The urban areas of India are facing a unique situation.
 There are a lot of people that have completed their education and are unemployed.
 This is mainly because every year many people graduate from colleges but the employment opportunity is not generated at the same rate.
 This is known as educated unemployment.
 It is common in urban areas usually.

 Seasonal unemployment can be explained as the phenomenon where people are employed only during some season in a year.
 This can be better explained with the example of agricultural laborers that work only in the busy season such as sowing and harvesting.
 This type of unemployment occurs mostly in rural areas.
 However, in rare scenarios, it can be found in urban areas as well.

 Disguised unemployment is common in densely populated countries.
 This is the condition when more people are hired to do work that can be easily managed by a lesser number of people.
 Even if some people are removed, there would be no negative effect or impact on their productivity.

 1. What is the Difference Between Human Resources and All Other Types of Resources?

-Answers: Human resources are commonly considered more important than other resources like capital, land, or labour.
+Ans: Human resources are commonly considered more important than other resources like capital, land, or labor.
 It is the workers who finally put the resources to use, and while all other resources are passive and have to be used, human resources are active and are useful by themselves.
 This is the basic difference between the two.